 Egypt: Delete: Mentioned in other ways before.

-IFIP: For markets to truly flourish, regulators need to develop new regulatory approaches that are as innovative as the technologies as their subject.
+IFIP: For markets to truly flourish, regulators need to develop new regulatory approaches that are as innovative as the technologies which are their subject.

 ICANN: Deleted

-CDT: For markets to truly flourish, regulators need to develop new regulatory approaches that are as innovative as the technologies as their subject.
+CDT: For markets to truly flourish, all stakeholders need to encourage new approaches that are as innovative as the technologies as their subject.

 Sweden: Delete

 JCA: Improved engagement of youth, the aged, and persons with impairments in the discussions related to ICTs for Development.

+Cuba: Improved the engagement of youth, the aged, and persons with disabilities impairments in the discussions related to ICTs for Development.

 Developing equitable and inclusive global frameworks for international cooperation for building confidence and security in the use of ICTs.

-United Kingdom: Developing equitable and inclusive global frameworks for international cooperation for building confidence and security in the use of ICTs.
+United Kingdom: Utilize the multi-stakeholder process to identify and develop best practice.
+Developing equitable and inclusive global frameworks for international cooperation for building confidence and security in the use of ICTs.?

-ICANN: Developing equitable and inclusive global frameworks for international cooperation for building confidence and security in the use of ICTs.
+ICANN: Developing equitable and inclusive frameworks to allow all stakeholders to help build confidence and security in the use of ICTs.

-CDT: Developing equitable and inclusive global frameworks for international cooperation for building confidence and security in the use of ICTs.
+CDT: Developing inclusive, multistakeholder national, regional and international approaches for cooperation for building confidence and security in the use of ICTs.

 Sweden: Delete